SecondeJK/dev-theatre/src/pages/psysh/index.md

 >>> Event::dispatch(new CancelOrderJob($orderToCancel));
 ```

-I've found the power of an interactive shell like this to be invaluable in day-to-day Operations.
+I've found the power of an interactive shell like this to be invaluable in day-to-day operations.
 For more
 information on PsySh and tinker, check out the docs and repos:

 https://psysh.org/